vchabal/handlebars-webpack-boilerplate/README.md

     options: {name: '[name].[ext]'}
   }
 ]
 ```

 ## Why isn't Sass compiled during `*.hbs` compilation?
-There is still some issues regearding ["extract-text-webpack-plugin" loader is used without the corresponding plugin](https://github.com/jantimon/html-webpack-plugin/issues/579), and yet I had no time to find some workaround.
-No multiple Webpack runs are planed here.
+There is still some issues with ["extract-text-webpack-plugin" loader is used without the corresponding plugin](https://github.com/jantimon/html-webpack-plugin/issues/579).
+I have no plans and time to find some workaround.
+No multiple Webpack runs are planed.